 - Transitions.
 It is also worthwhile to pay attention to animations when switching from the screen to the screen, which became available from the 5th Android version.
 To create beautiful and smooth screen-to-screen transitions, use special tools (follow the link).

 - Effects of physics.
-In addition, the support library of Android offers interesting opportunities to create animations with elementary physics.
+In addition, the support library of Android offers interesting opportunities to create animations with elementary physics

 Agilie developers created such a wonderful dynamic animation using the possibility of elementary physics.

-But if you are not completely satisfied with those opportunities for designing animations which Android offers, we can give you a few examples of ready-made open-source libraries.
+But if you are not completely satisfied with those opportunities for designing animations that Android offers, we can give you a few examples of ready-made open-source libraries.
 They’re all aimed to build different types of animation.

 Lottie is an open-source library created by Airbnb guys.
 It’s designed to parse the animation of Adobe After Effects and render it on phone.
 Animations are being stored in JSON-files exported from After Effects.